-Incident has been reported to the Key Stage Team/Head of House by student, staff or parent/ carer.
-The incident is investigated, evidence gathered and statements are taken and passed to the Key Stage Leader/Head of House.
+Incident has been reported to the SLT/ Key Stage Leader by pupils, staff or parent/ carer.
+The incident is investigated, evidence gathered, and statements are taken and passed to the SLT/Key Stage Leader.

 If bullying is suspected an investigation will take place and we will talk to the suspected victim, the suspected bully and any witnesses.